majadev/ajk16_workflow/web/README.md

 # AJK16 Workflow

 In this course we will describe to you how an effective workflow looks like.
-We will describe step by step what we use for methods and why we chose a bunch of different techniques.
+We will show you step by step what we use for methods and why we chose a bunch of different techniques.
 The application we have built is a simple search engine for finding pictures via Pixabay.

 # Scaffolding
 > This project was scaffolded by React CLI [(create-react-app)](https://github.com/facebookincubator/create-react-app)